 However, I am suggesting that we place the emphasis in our schools on training and learning, instead of little pieces of cloth that don’t mean much without the skill to back them up.

-And, let the public know that your school focuses on training, not selling belts.
+And, let the public know that your school focuses on training, not selling belts (click here to find out how).
 At the very least, maybe we can educate the public about how to know the difference between a “black belt factory” and a serious martial arts school.